ashfakniloy/contentboard/README.md

 ![Project Screenshot](/public/images/contentboard-cover.webp)

 Contentboard is a full-stack blog and contact management dashboard for websites, built with Next.js 14 (app router).
-This project allows website owners to write blog articles and manage the contact section for their websites by connecting their websites with APIs.
+This project allows website owners to write blog articles for their websites and manage the contact section via provided APIs.

 ## Live Demo